 Our Mt.
-Goddard challenge is our most physically demanding route, designed to stretch the imagination and determination of experienced backpackers to reach new heights.
-Backpack 50 miles through John Muir Wilderness and Kings Canyon National Park, with more than 10 miles off-trail.
-Our route crosses two ~12,000’ passes, over 5 days, to summit Mt.
+Goddard Xtreme Challenge is our most physically demanding route, designed to stretch the imagination of experienced backpackers and highly motivated individuals to reach new heights.
+This 5 night, 6 day adventure will traverse over 50 miles through John Muir Wilderness and Kings Canyon National Park, and include more than 10 miles of off-trail trekking.
+In the process you will cross two ~12,000’ passes, and have the opportunity to summit Mt.
 Goddard – one of the burliest, intimidating and inspiring mountains in the Sierra.

 - Guided 5 night, 50 mile trek to Kings Canyon National Park and Mt.
 Goddard